 What is isotretinoin?

-- It is one of a group of medications known as retinoids.
+Isotretinoin is one of a group of medications known as retinoids.
 In New Zealand isotretinoin is available as capsules (5mg, 10mg and 20 mg).

-- The usual dose of isotretinoin is 10 milligrams or 20 milligrams once a day for 6 to 9 months.
+- The usual dose of isotretinoin is 10 mg or 20 mg once a day until the acne has cleared (usually 3–5 months).

 How to take isotretinoin